All Episodes

 Well, I would put that forward if I'm Trump again because Kamala is hammering him for rejecting the CNN.

-Trump can simply say, I've already debated on CNN, and if you want, as you say you do, another debate because the American people deserve that debate, I'm willing to meet you at Fox.
+And if you want, as you say you do, another debate because the American people deserve that debate, I'm willing to meet you at Fox.

-Put her in a box, let her get defensive rather than him be defensive on the debate issue.
+Let her get defensive rather than him be defensive on the debate issue.

-You know what the problem is, is she wants this debate one month from today.
+She wants this debate one month from today.

-He wants it on October the twenty-third.
+She wants it on October the 23rd.

-With the amount of voting that will take place by the time that debate would ever be held, it it's hardly worth doing anyway, and she knows it, so it's a phony issue.
+With the amount of voting that will take place by the time that debate would ever be held, it's hardly worth doing anyway.

-She's not going to ask about they're not going to ask about the names of the people that have been murdered, unvetted Harris Biden illegals, the people that have been raped and victims of violent crime.
+She's not going to ask about, they're not going to ask about the names of the people that have been murdered, unvetted Harris Biden illegals, the people that have been raped and victims of violent crime.

 They're not going to ask about her actions in the summer of 2020 with the Bell Fund and saying that the rioters won't stop and shouldn't stop.